Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Simon Migliano

-The best way to watch Channel 4 abroad is to use a VPN with frequently-updated British IP addresses.
+The best way to watch Channel 4 from abroad is to use a VPN with frequently updated British IP addresses.
 For fast and consistent access, we recommend using NordVPN, whose user-friendly apps and Smart DNS proxy unblocked Channel 4 on popular devices.
-ExpressVPN was a close runner-up, with excellent Smart TV compatibility, while PrivadoVPN offers 10GB’s worth of free Channel 4 streaming each month.
+ExpressVPN was a close runner-up, with the fastest speeds connecting to the UK, while PrivadoVPN offers 10GB of free data each month to stream Channel 4.

 Channel 4 is a great free streaming platform but its content is geographically restricted to the UK, in order to comply with the service’s licensing agreements.